tkatsuki/Flyception2R/README.md

 # Flyception2R
-R scripts and utilities for analyzing Flyception data
+R scripts and utilities for analyzing Flyception2 data

 ## Requirement
 Windows: R and Rtools